 An indicator of 4-Exceeds Standards indicates student work consistently exceeds grade-level expectations for the reporting period as demonstrated by in-depth understanding and application.

 An indicator of 3-Meets Standards indicates students work consistently and independently meets grade-level expectations.

 An indicator of 2-Working Toward Standards indicates student work occasionally meets grade-level expectations but improvement is needed.

 An indicator of 1-Not Meeting Standards indicates student work rarely meets grade-level expectations and significant improvement is needed in order to meet standards by the end of the year.

 There are roughly 70 individual Language Arts and Mathematics standards at each grade level.
 Language Arts CCSS are organized into categories or strands.
 Mathematics CCSS are organized into groups called domains.
 AESD’s report cards communicate student mastery at the strand or domain level, not at the individual standard level.
 To read which standards apply to each strand or domain, visit the Core Standards State Standards for your state.

 The trimester progress indicators describe the level of mastery as well as the confidence or independence with which the student performs tasks that align to the domains or strands.
 This combination of descriptors and progress indicators tells parents what a child can do and to what degree.

 It is important to note that a progress indicator of 3-Meets Standards is the expected goal for students.
 It indicates a student is meeting the requirements of the academic standards for his or her grade level during that grading period.

-Progress indicators 2-Working Towards Standards and 1-Not Meeting Standards both indicate student performance is not meeting grade level expectations during that grading period and require dialogue with the teacher.
+Progress indicators 2-Working Towards Standards and 1-Not Meeting Standards both indicate student performance is not meeting grade-level expectations during that grading period and require a dialogue with the teacher.